 A System’s Thinker (basically a System Dynamics user, who learned to think over time) would focus on the long-term target instead, on developing either a survival Strategy, or a winning strategy.
 A System’s Thinker wouldn’t read many books, or take a look at all those BigData Charts.
 They are useful to deduct a couple of formula from them, as you can derive them from Google or Wikipedia on about every important thing invented so far.

 The Strategical Analyst would naturally desire a System Dynamics application, and simulate all possibilities in advance.
 Move 7, 8, 9 input values, like fine-tuning sliders, right after each other.
 Preview the consequences.
 Test everything.
-Get an overview of possibilities.
-And then, decide for the best strategy that there is around.
+Get an overview of options, of possibilities.
+And then, we decide for the best strategy that there is around.
 Pretty similar to playing chess, or any other board game around, isn’t it?

 Strategy against Tactics.

 If you want to see how that works, we recommend you download Startup Product Manager, our free System Dynamics simulation environment, and prepare some really advanced questions for your first day, our free consultancy day on Fridays.

 Developing a platform in System Dynamics, you become pretty good in thinking about new and possible scenarios, and evaluate possible alternatives even in the most difficult situation.
 And always remember:

 No problem is too complex to be solved.

 In case you’re interested, we offer an introductory, free consultancy day in our article about Dynamic Applications.